This post may contain affiliate links. Please read our disclosure policy.

 Here are some supplements we recommend:

-A lack of iron in your diet may result in fatigue and a lack of energy and so, though levels of iron are present in many plant foods, taking iron capsules will make sure you are consuming the recommended 45mg a day.
-To make sure your body can effectively absorb the iron you are consuming, be sure to also regularly eat sources of vitamin C. However, do be aware that excessive levels of iron can lead to nausea, vomiting and damage to the heart and liver.
+A lack of iron in your diet may result in fatigue and a lack of energy so, though levels of iron are present in many plant foods, taking iron capsules will make sure you are consuming the recommended 45mg a day.
+To make sure your body can effectively absorb the iron you are consuming, be sure to also regularly eat sources of vitamin C. However, be aware that excessive levels of iron can lead to nausea, vomiting, and damage to the heart and liver. |

 Vitamin B-12 is only available to us in small quantities in meat, dairy, eggs, and very few plants such as algae and seaweed.
 However, it is important to include it in your diet because it contributes to brain health as well as maintaining healthy nerve and blood cells.
-This vitamin is best supplemented either in drops or sprays rather than tablets.
+This vitamin is best supplemented either in drops or sprays rather than tablets. |

 In an omnivore or pescetarian diet, omega-3 can be consumed in proficient amounts through eating oily fish.
 However, it does also appear in seaweed and algae which can be synthesized into vegetarian-approved capsules.
-Regularly consuming omega-3 fatty acids have been shown to lower blood pressure and reduce the risk of heart disease.
+Regularly consuming omega-3 fatty acids has been shown to lower blood pressure and reduce the risk of heart disease. |

 FREQUENTLY ASKED QUESTIONS

-• How do I start being a vegetarian?
+- How do I start being a vegetarian?

-Don’t feel like you have to go cold-turkey and throw out the contents of your fridge on day one.
+Don’t feel like you have to go cold turkey and throw out the contents of your fridge on day one.
 It is often best to have a transition period to allow you, your body and your taste buds to get used to not having meat.
 Maybe start by going vegetarian for breakfast and lunch, and then having meat for dinner.
 You may also join in on "Meatless Monday", which encourages people to simply not eat meat on Mondays.
 Starting small makes the whole thing less intimidating and, before you know it, you won’t even notice the lack of meat on your plate.

-• Is this diet safe for children during pregnancy while breastfeeding?
+- Is this diet safe for children during pregnancy while breastfeeding?

-Many studies and scientists had proven that vegetarianism is a safe diet to be on if you are pregnant or breastfeeding.
+Many studies and scientists have proven that vegetarianism is a safe diet to be on if you are pregnant or breastfeeding.
 The main thing is that your diet is healthy and contains a diverse range of whole foods, vegetables, and sources of protein.
 Children can also have a vegetarian diet if they are being given healthy options and as little processed food as possible.

-• Is being vegetarian expensive?
+- Is being vegetarian expensive?

 It is very easy to make vegetarian food on a budget.
 You don’t need to buy all the expensive superfoods and protein powders to have a healthy diet.
 Cans of beans, dried legumes, and simple grains are often the cheapest things you can buy at the supermarket.
 You may also find buying frozen vegetables or focusing on seasonal fresh fruits and vegetables will help you stay within your ideal budget.

-• Can I be a vegetarian if I don’t have time to cook or if I don’t like to cook?
+- Can I be a vegetarian if I don’t have time to cook or if I don’t like to cook?

 Ok, so you may have to get a bit more savvy in the kitchen if you are looking to move to a healthy vegetarian diet.
 Have a look through our selection of vegetarian recipes.
-Some only taking a maximum of 30 minutes to prepare.
+Some only take a maximum of 30 minutes to prepare.
 One-pot dishes and tray bakes are also a great place to start if cooking isn’t really your thing.

-• Is it ok to have an occasional cheat day?
+- Is it ok to have an occasional cheat day?

 The best thing about your diet is that it is yours!
 So, if you feel like you want to indulge over the holiday season or at the occasional dinner party, then that is your choice.
 Being a flexitarian is still a healthy diet to adopt, reducing your meat intake to once or twice a month is still a great accomplishment as well as significantly reducing your carbon footprint and improving your health.